pgt502/gogen/README.md

 ```

 #### Other options
-The following options can be overwritten by providing the relative flags:
+The following options can be overwritten by providing the respective flags:
 * `-o`: output folder (default: `.`)
 * `-t`: templates folder (default: `./templates`)